Message from the Heart

 —Siddhartha, Hermann Hesse

 The story I’m about to tell you reads like a tale out of a science fiction book.
-And yet, it’s an accurate account of what happened: I will tell you how I once received a message from my heart from what I believe was a future self — and how that message changed my life forever.
+And yet, it’s an accurate account of what happened: I will tell you how I once received a message from my heart and how, years later, it saved my life.

 The story I’m about to tell you is rooted in the values and culture which I was born into.
-I was raised in what can be referred to as an authoritarian parenting style, whereby my gentle demeanor was often subdued by strict parental punishment and contrasting reward behaviors which were designed to mold my character, rather than allow it to naturally emerge.
-Consequently, my parents placed primary emphasis on values such as education, career advancement, and the attainment of financial success, which would enable me for success in life as they saw it.
-Of significantly lesser importance was the playful discovery of my being and my relationship with the natural world.
-Instead, it was understood that I would abide by the unyielding laws of the socioeconomic class I was raised in and fulfill its unspoken obligations at any cost.
+I was raised by strict German parents with an authoritarian parenting style, whereby my gentle demeanor was often suppressed by strict parental punishment.
+Consequently, my parents primarily emphasized education and the attainment of financial success, which they thought would enable me for success in life as they saw it.
+My upbringing placed little importance on the discovery of the authentic self; instead, it was understood that I would abide by the unyielding laws of the socioeconomic class I was raised in and unquestioningly fulfill its unspoken obligations.

-My girlfriend and I explored much of what California had to offer.
-We got married, moved around, and discovered life on our terms: we soaked in hot springs, participated in ecstatic dance festivals, and mingled with interesting people in interesting places.
-It was not always easy (life rarely is when you’re in your trying twenties), and after six beautiful and soulful years, we dissolved our intimate relationship.
+My partner and I explored much of what California had to offer.
+We discovered life on our terms: we got married, participated in ecstatic dance festivals, and mingled with interesting people in interesting places.
+It was not always easy (life rarely is when you’re in your trying twenties), and after six beautiful and soulful years, we dissolved our intimate partnership.

 I was devastated.